vanvuongngo/CSE7766/README.md

 ## ATTENTION!

 The serial port ground from the Sonoff device is directly connected to AC-mains.

-Be carfull it could potentially destroy your devices if connected directly!
+Be carefull it could potentially destroy your devices if connected directly!

-For this reason using a telnet as remote debug connection from Joao Lopes and OTA updates. https://github.com/JoaoLopesF/RemoteDebugApp or https://github.com/JoaoLopesF/RemoteDebug
+For this reason using a telnet as remote debug connection from Joao Lopes and OTA updates:

-## Using Arduino IDE

-- copy the directory `lib/CSE7766` into your arduino library directory
-- open `example/CSE7766_basic.ino`

-## Using Visual Studio Code with platformIO

-- modify `src/main.cpp`
-- comment out upload_protocol and upload_port if you want to upload over serial port
-- for production if you want to disable debug tool or OTA see platformio.ini
-- execute build and flash firmware
+https://github.com/JoaoLopesF/RemoteDebugApp or

+https://github.com/JoaoLopesF/RemoteDebug

 ## Using precompiled firmware